 Pool alarms, which are required in many cities and states, alert you if someone enters the water or pool area.
-However, stresses David Cutler, co-founder of WAVE Drowning Detection Systems, "Having a pool alarm ... should never be a replacement for supervision.”
+They can prevent drowning accidents, especially for little ones or pets who may wander into the pool area unsupervised.

 Works in any style pool or spa